pierrebarry/speciation_life_history_traits_comparative_genomics_fish/README.md

 :file_folder: Files:
 - `data/*.png`: images of each studied species
+- `all.fa.treefile` : tree of the 20 species from 87 BUSCO orthologs infer by RAxML rooted by *lepisosteus oculatus*

 :bar_chart: Scripts:
 - `plot_map_occurence.R`: display maps of occurence of species bashed on FishBase data.